jasewarner/gulp-shopify/README.md

 > If this project has been a helping hand to you, feel free to [give this grateful developer a coffee](https://www.buymeacoffee.com/jasewarner/) ☕️

 ## Synopsis

-**Update:** 2021/09/15 – This project has been updated to support Shopify CLI and [Online Store 2.0](https://www.shopify.com/partners/blog/shopify-online-store "Online Store 2.0 article") features.

 *Gulp + Shopify* is for Developers wishing to use [Gulp.js](http://gulpjs.com/ "Gulp.js website") in combination with [Shopify CLI](https://shopify.dev/themes/tools/cli "Shopify CLI page") to develop Shopify themes &ndash; a tidy solution to the problem with Shopify not allowing sub-directories within the `assets` directory.